JonathanDeissler/LNQ2023/readme.md

 Challenge info:

 The challenge deals with lymph node quantification (segmentation) but has a catch: Not all Lymph nodes are annotated within a patient.
 Out of e.g. 5 Lymphnodes (LN) only a single one is annotated.
-Additionally to that caveat they want you to only segment the lymph nodes that are 'pathological' i.e. larger than normal.

 to recreate the submitted model:
 -  Download data